 Account managers at Business Lease have noticed that fleet managers often do not have an overview of their claims history.
 Nevertheless, claims data analysis can often reveal particular types of accidents that occur more often than others.
 For instance, a high frequency of damage to front bumpers, can be countered by adding parking sensors to a car policy’s standard equipment.
 In turn, this could lead to lower premiums.

-Technological developments enable fleet operators to analyse their insurance needs in great detail.
+Technological developments enable fleet operators to analyze their insurance needs in great detail.
 Research in the United States, the UK and Germany all indicate that Advanced Driver-Assistance Systems (ADAS) like Autonomous Emergency Braking (AEB) reduce the crash incidence by 30%, making it worthwhile to invest in fleets that are equipped with these systems.
 Modern cars are often pre-equipped with ADAS but retrofit options are available for older vehicles, too, offered by companies like Mobileye.

 As an additional bonus, as a driver’s behavior improves, the vehicle’s maintenance and repair bills go down.
 Drivers who record more than one incident of harsh cornering per 100km, for instance, experience much greater tire wear, which can increase tire costs by 73% according to findings of DriveTech.